hornley/taskreminder/README.rst

     - Logging
         - Changes
         - Errors
+    - Settings
+        - Main Settings (accessible through the main window)
+            - Minimizable option
+            - Backup option
+            - Topmost option
+            - Reset after modification option
+            - Icon option
+            - Theme option
+            - Check for updates button
+        - Window settings (for other windows other than the main)
+            - Topmost option
     - Backup

 - To be added:
     - Hotkey to open and close
     - One window only (Improvement)
-    - Check for updates or Auto-update
     - Custom Background (Colors or Images)
     - Delete previous versions of TaskReminder after an install
-    - Settings instead of config.txt
     - Update Features of RST

 socials